What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 • Slow blood clotting time (capillary and venous);

-• Reduced amount of antihemophilic factors, at least one of them;
+• Reduced number of antihemophilic factors, at least one of them;

 • Impaired thromboplastin formation.